SagarikaPatel6/stripe-analytics-workspace/README.md

 ---

-## 📝 License

-This project is for demonstration purposes as part of a job application.

----

 ## 🙏 Acknowledgments

 This project was inspired by real-world payment analytics challenges at companies like Stripe, Square, and Adyen.
 All data is synthetic and generated for demonstration purposes.